 Ms. Sneed’s Colleagues Give Some Support

 “Thank you, everyone,” said Ms. Sneed.
-“Your support – and knowing that you have struggled with this too – make me feel so much better.”
+“Your tips for being punctual – and knowing that you have struggled with this too – make me feel so much better.”

 “Let’s support one another,” said Mr. Frank.
 “Perhaps we can try a short-term goal.
 How about we all promise to pick a strategy or two.
-Then we will commit to being on time every day for the next week.”
+Then we will get to work on time every day for the next week.”

 “What happens if we don’t achieve that goal?” asked Ms. Sneed.